-The inaugural Mental Health at Work Conference will take place on 11-12 November 2021 at the Swissotel Sydney.
+The inaugural Mental Health at Work Conference will take place on 7th- 8th March 2022 at Rydges World Square, Sydney.
 It will also be available virtually.

 Prioritising mental health at work has accelerated due to the enduring impact COVID-19 has had on the mental health of employees.
 Workplaces have been presented with a new set of challenges in managing employee mental health and wellbeing as they adapt to remote working and distorted lines between home and work, all whilst navigating ongoing uncertainty and economic constraints.